 From Shonan!
-A collection of short films created from the film community, set on Enoden.
+A collection of short films created by the film community set on the Enoshima Electric Railway

 File.15 Studio Malua "Enoshima Cinema"